-DNB reimburses the DGF for the expenses incurred, which were EUR 42,000 in 2020 (2019: EUR 38,000).
+DNB reimburses the DGF for the costs incurred, which were EUR 38,000 in 2021 (2020: EUR 42,000).
 Pursuant to the Financial Supervision Funding Act, DNB will recover these costs from the financial sector.
-DNB reimbursed the DGF for the expenses detailed under "Other expenses" and "Audit fees" for 2020.
+DNB reimbursed the DGF for the expenses detailed under "Other expenses" and "Audit fees" for 2021.
 In addition, it reimburses the DGF for the costs incurred in engaging the services of external parties that coordinate and execute the credit line agreement, as detailed under "Credit line expenses".